-- Consider adding an extra slide to explain the context of where your presentation was given so that an audience understands the reason you were giving the presentation.
+- Consider adding an extra slide to explain the context of where your presentation was given.
+This helps an audience understand the reason you were giving the presentation.

-- Since your audience may only see the slides, you may want to add Speaker Notes to the presentation that help explain the slides in more detail to an online reader.
+- Since your audience may only see the slides, you may want to add Speaker Notes to the presentation.
+They'll help explain the slides in more detail to an online reader.

 Check out the tutorial below for ideas on how to share and popularize your presentation using popular services.
 You'll learn how to use SlideShare and PowerPoint Online so that a broader audience can see your presentation.